cul/ojs-plugin-sword/README.md

 ## CUL Email Notification Configuration

-Configure values for Sword Deposit notification sender and recipient by adding a cul_sword block and providing values for the following two variables:
+Configure values for Sword Deposit notification sender and recipient by adding a cul_sword block to the OJS config file and providing values for the following two variables:

 [cul_sword]